ztultrebor/Algorithms/README.md

 # Algorithms
-Some algorithms I built in conjunction with online coutseware
+Some algorithms I built in conjunction with online courseware